 Kuvaszok are active dogs who wouldn't do well in an apartment or house without a yard.
 If kept in a kennel or, worse, tethered or chained, they can become aggressive.
 Kuvaszok are determined and have a high tolerance to pain, so an underground electronic fence probably wouldn't hold them if they really wanted to run free.
 But you shouldn't always keep them outdoors.
 Let them inside so they can be with their family.
 Everyone will enjoy it.

 - Kuvaszok require a confident, experienced owner, one who gains their respect and understands their independent nature.

 - Kuvaszok shed profusely, especially in the spring and fall.
 Brushing them at least once a week, and preferably every two to three days, is recommended.

-- Like many large dogs, the Kuvasz may develop joint problems if exercised too much while he's still growing.
-Don't push your Kuvasz to over-exercise, jump excessively, or go up and down stairs too often until he's passed his second birthday.
+- Like many large dogs, the Kuvasz may develop joint problems if exercised too much while they're still growing.
+Don't push your Kuvasz to over-exercise, jump excessively, or go up and down stairs too often until they've passed their second birthday.

 - Kuvaszok are suspicious of strangers and can be overly protective.
 Obedience training is imperative when you own a large guarding dog such as a Kuvasz.

-- Although he's pretty self-sufficient, a Kuvasz doesn't like to be kept apart from his family.
-Like all dogs, he does best spending at least part of his time with you in the house rather than being left alone in the backyard.
+- Although they're pretty self-sufficient, a Kuvasz doesn't like to be kept apart from their family.
+Like all dogs, they should not live alone in the backyard.
 There really is no such thing as a "good backyard dog."

 - Your Kuvasz can become aggressive and frustrated if kenneled, tethered, or chained.
 This is a breed that needs to run.
-He needs a large, fenced yard as well as a long daily walk or run once he's physically mature.
+They need a large, fenced yard as well as a long daily walk or run once they're physically mature.

 - Kuvaszok are intelligent and like many guarding dogs, they think for themselves.
 Training can be difficult and requires a lot of patience, time, and consistency.